harvey-glitch/Procedural-Weapon-System/README.md

 1. Create a new `GameObject` in your Unity scene.
 2. Attach the `SpringSystem` and `SpringManager` scripts to the GameObject.
 3. In the **Inspector**, assign the **Weapon Root** (the weapon’s `Transform`) to the Spring System.

+---

+## Folder Structure
+To view the code, please navigate to:

+Assets/Procedural Animations/Scripts